IMPORTANT CONFIDENTIALITY INFORMATION

-Your counsellor is obligated to client confidentiality under the Australian law.
+- Your counsellor is obligated to confidentiality in accordance with the Australian law.

-Exemptions exist however where the counsellor may have to disclose to a third party, including;
+- Exemptions exist where your counsellor may have to disclose to a third party, including;

-The counsellor has either knowledge, or reasonable grounds to assume that the client may pose a threat to themselves, to their own health or life, or the client is proposing to harm another person, another person’s life, health, or property.
+- Your counsellor has either knowledge or reasonable ground to assume that you, the client, may pose a threat to yourself, to your own health or life, or you are proposing harm to another person, their life, health, or property.

-Mandatory reporting duty is placed upon the counsellor if the counsellor has either knowledge or reasonable grounds to assume child abuse.
-A child is person under 18 years of age.
+- A mandatory reporting duty is placed upon your counsellor in the event of child abuse.
+A child is a person under 18 years of age.

-A counsellor also has mandatory disclosure duties in the event of police warrant or court subpoena.
+- Counselling confidentiality is waived in the event of police warrant, or court subpoena.

 SEXUAL CONSENT INFORMATION

-The criminal law in Australia outlines the age of being able to giving sexual consent as the age of being capable to legally giving informed consent to sexual acts with another person.
-A person who is engaging in a sexual act or behaviour with a person under the age of consent is committing an offence, such as child abuse.
+The criminal law in Australia outlines the age of giving sexual consent as an age of emotional and sexual maturity of fully understanding the consequences of sex and sexual acts with another person.
+A person, who is engaging in a sexual act or sexual behaviour with another person under the legal age of sexual consent giving, is committing an offence, such as child abuse.

-The law defines between willingness and consent.
-A child may be willing to engage in sexual behaviours with another person but does not have the psychological capacity to give sexual consent according to the law.
+The law discriminates between willingness and consent.
+A child may be willing to engage in sexual behaviours with another person, but does not have the psychological capacity to give sexual consent.

 The age of sexual consent is 16 years of age in New South Wales (NSW), the Australian Capital Territory (ACT), Northern Territory (NT), Victoria (VIC), and Western Australia (WA).